DotEfekts/dotdo.es_content/writeups/machines/htb-cybermonday/2-webhook-api-admin.md

 }
 ```

 So our role may be what's holding us back here.
-Since the security algorithm is RS256 the server may be open to an [[jwt-exploits|algorithm switching attack]].
+Since the security algorithm is RS256 the server may be open to an algorithm switching attack.
 First we need the public key our token.
 Querying the usual paths on the server we find the information in the `/jwks.json` path.
 From that we can extract the public key.
 Next we use `jwt_tool` to alter the payload and resign the token.

 First we'll extract the public key from the `jwks.json` file, then tamper with the payload and signature.
 ```shell